 Evidence demonstrating that setting aside funds into the Spending Account as required by section 2478.4 will prevent the Locomotive Operator from meeting financial obligations that will cause bankruptcy or the closure of their business.

-If the Locomotive Operator seeks the relief set forth in subsection (b)(3), provide the following:
+If the Locomotive Operator seeks the relief set forth in subsection (d)(2):

-The amount of time requested for the extension.
+The amount of time requested for the extension for up to three years.

 An explanation of why that time is needed.